jbatson5/SCALE-test/docs/MAVRIC.rst

 Ray Tracing
 '''''''''''

-This method estimates the volume of different materials in the Denovo mesh grid elements by tracing rays through the SGGP geometry and computing the average track lengths through the each material.
+This method estimates the volume of different materials in the Denovo mesh grid elements by tracing rays through the SGGP geometry and computing the average track lengths through each material.
 Rays are traced in all three dimensions to better estimate the volume fractions of materials within each voxel.
-The mmSubCell parameter controls how many rays to trace in each voxel in each dimension.
+The mmSubCell parameter controls how many rays will be traced in each voxel in each dimension.
 For example, if mmSubCell= n, then when tracing rays in the z dimension, each column of voxels uses a set of n×n rays starting uniformly spaced in the x  and y  dimensions.
 With rays being cast from all three orthogonal directions, a total of 3n2 rays are used to sample each voxel.
 One can think of subcells as an equally spaced sub-mesh with a single ray positioned at each center.
 The number of subcells in each direction, and hence the number of rays, can be explicitly given with mmSubCells ny nz nx nz nx ny end keyword for rays parallel to the x axis, y axis, and z axis.
 :numref:`ray-positions` shows different subcell configurations (in two dimensions) for a given voxel.

 .. _ray-positions: